BobPortmann/IDLCall.jl/README.md

 on OSX and Linux and `Callable` on Windows.
 The biggest difference between these is that:

 - `Callable` IDL runs in one program space and thus arrays can be shared between julia and idl.
-  In `RPC` all arrays are copied.
+  In `RPC` all arrays are copied between processes.
 Note that I have run into issues with IDL loading DLM's while using `Callable` (e.g., NetCDF).

 - The IDL `RPC` program runs independently of the julia process (e.g., julia can be restarted without killing the IDL RPC process).
 Note that you must start the `RPC` process in a shell using `idlrpc` command before starting IDLCall.

-- IDL-RPC is not supported on windows
+- IDL `RPC` is not supported on windows

 ## Quickstart